 Yes, it was inconvenient in that we had to find alternate methods for cooking pizza on family night and yes, we had to buy bread for the first time in well over a year, but in the grand scheme of things, not having an oven really wasn’t as bad as I thought it would be.

 We made tortillas and pita flat bread on the griddle.
-We baked a double chocolate peanut butter lava cake in the slow cooker.
-We pan-fried chicken, ate lots of tacos and basically “made do” with what we had.
+Baked a double chocolate peanut butter lava cake in the slow cooker.
+We also pan-fried chicken, ate lots of tacos and basically “made do” with what we had.
 Meals were good, cooking got creative and no one starved.
 Mission accomplished.

 Well, except for the yearly Christmas cookie bonanza.
 Some of our favorite recipes were put on hold for a few weeks during this oven debacle, though we were able to snag a few while visiting family out of town… and according to my post-holiday waistline, their oven worked perfectly!